nozza87/Auto_ADB/README.md

 All apks can be found under releases: https://github.com/nozza87/Auto_ADB/releases

-Otherwise you can compile yourself from source (once available)
+Otherwise you can compile yourself from source

 ## Setup Instructions